everypolitician/everypolitician-ruby/README.md

 # Note that this may involve a **substantial download**
 assembly = Everypolitician.country(slug: 'Albania').legislature(slug: 'Assembly')
 term_details = assembly.latest_term
-puts "Members of the Assembly:" term_details.memberships.each do |m|
+puts 'Members of the Assembly:' term_details.memberships.each do |m|
-  puts "#{m.person.name}"
+  puts m.person.name
 end
 ```